Defining Art versus Design

 Consideration of User Experience

 User experience should also be heavily considered when thinking through any process that involves human behavior.
-(Side note: if you need further clarification on this or any of the other industry lingo featured in our blog, you can check out our handy glossary of digital jargon here.
+(Side note: if you need further clarification on this or any of the other industry lingo featured in our blog, you can check out our handy glossary of digital jargon here.)

 American professor Don Norman is sometimes referred to as the “father” of user experience.
 Best known for his work, The Design of Everyday Things, Norman details seven fundamental design principles that help create the tie between human behavior and smart, functional design.
 These principles (that can be applied to all areas that are designed, even physical spaces) were nicely summed up by UX consultant Ian Batterbee:

-1. Discoverability makes it easier to understand where to perform actions.
+- Discoverability makes it easier to understand where to perform actions.

-(example: a clearly visible and understandable website navigation menu)
+(example: a clearly visible and understandable website navigation menu) - Feedback communicates the response to our actions.

-(example: response dialogue when a form has been successfully submitted)
+(example: response dialogue when a form has been successfully submitted) - Conceptual models are a simple explanation of how something works.

-(example: an app on-boarding experience that demonstrates its intended use)
+(example: an app on-boarding experience that demonstrates its intended use) - Affordance is the perceived action of an object.

-(example: a door with a handle to indicate pull; a flat plate to indicate push)
+(example: a door with a handle to indicate pull; a flat plate to indicate push) - Signifiers tell us exactly where to perform an action.

-(example: arrows in artwork that point to call to action buttons on social platforms)
+(example: arrows in artwork that point to call to action buttons on social platforms) - Mapping is the relationship between the controls and the effect they have.

-(example: using a sliding scale to adjust brightness on your phone)
+(example: using a sliding scale to adjust brightness on your phone) - Constraints help restrict the kind of interactions that can take place.

 (example: having an overly dense sign-up form for a simple interaction)